aRustyDev/specs/spec-building/templates/requirements/outcome-definition.md

 **What business problem are we solving?**
 [Example: Reduce customer support tickets by 40% by providing self-service capabilities]

+**Real Example from TaskMaster:**
+Reduce project management overhead by 40% by providing an intuitive task management system that eliminates the need for multiple tools and manual status tracking.

 ### Success Metrics
 | Metric | Current State | Target State | Measurement Method |
 |--------|--------------|--------------|-------------------|